 Earning your Master’s degree is a big decision that requires plenty of thought.
 While you’re hashing out the pros and cons, researching programs and planning your future career path, you might also want to start saving up for your tuition bill.

-This shouldn’t come as a surprise, but there’s quite a bit of price variability in Master’s degree programs—and it helps to be a conscientious shopper.
+This shouldn’t come as a surprise, but there’s quite a bit of price variability in Master’s degree programs.
+For example, all of the Master’s degree programs at Rasmussen University can be completed for under $15,000.1 Take the time to weigh your priorities and be a conscientious shopper.

 “Tuition for schools varies a lot, and from my experience talking to other graduate Nursing students, many of them just went with the first school that accepted them,” says Thomas N. Uzuegbunem, RN and editor of Nurse Money Talk.